Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 -

-How much you’re spending
+How much you’re spending and where

 -